maeda6uiui/Mechtatel/README.md

 ## Currently working on

-- Add sample to build a 3D model viewer
+- Investigate the methods to play 3D model animations

 ## Todo